 PayPal will be available with a $3 per person convenience charge.
 Checks may be sent with registrations at no additional cost.
 All final payments made upon arrival must be done by check.
 We are unable to process credit cards on sight.

 The Amway Grand Plaza has setup and needs this registration form.
 The form contains registration, credit card authorization, and the tax exempt form.
 This must be received by the hotel on or before November 9, 2018 to receive the group rate.
+Please do not call the hotel to reserve your rooms.
+The hotel needs their registration forms and email them to firstname.lastname@example.org.
 Reservations received after this date will be accepted on rooms available and subject to regular hotel rates.

 Reservations must be accompanied by the church's credit card, check, or money order made payable to the Amway Grand Plaza Hotel.
 This credit card is required at hotel check-in on Friday.
 Personal cards or checks are not accepted.
 The amount of deposit required equals the value of the first night’s accommodation, including tax.
 Unless direct billing has been approved, guests are required to present a valid credit card upon registration.
 If a credit card is not presented upon check-in, a $25.00 refundable deposit is required on all cash and check paying guests.